jboegeholz/python-repo-template/README.md

 1. Use this repository via use as template
 2. Give your project a name
 3. Clone your project from your IDE oder via git CLI
-4. Delete unnecessary files (e.g. setup.py, pyproject.toml, .travis.yml, Jenkinsfile)
+4. Delete unnecessary files
+   1. e.g. setup.py, pyproject.toml, setup.cfg when not building a package
+   2. .travis.yml, Jenkinsfile when not using CI / CD
-4. Create a virtual environment
+5. Create a virtual environment
-5. Install dependencies
+6. Install dependencies
-6. Run tests
+7. Run tests
-7. Start coding
+8. Start coding

 ## Dependencies